-Wikipedia: Concealed carry or carrying a concealed weapon (CCW) is the practice of carrying a weapon (like a handgun) in people in a hidden way, either on one’s person or in close proximity.
-For example, in Florida (from this source), carrying pepper spray more than a predetermined volume (2 oz.)
+why not find out more: Concealed carry or carrying a concealed weapon (CCW) is the practice of carrying a weapon (like a handgun) in people in a hidden way, either on one’s person or in close proximity.
+For example, in Florida, carrying pepper spray more than a predetermined volume (2 oz.)
 Of chemical requires a CCW license, whereas anyone may legally carry a smaller,”self-defense chemical spray” device hidden on their person without a CCW permit.
 As of 2017 there have been 16.3 million concealed weapon permits issued in the United States.

 There is no federal statutory law regarding the issuance of concealed-carry permits.
 All fifty states have passed laws allowing qualified individuals to carry certain concealed firearms in public, either without a permit or after obtaining a permit from a designated government authority at the state or local degree nonetheless, there are still many states that, though they’ve passed concealed carry permit laws, they do not issue permits or make it extremely difficult to obtain one.